Mountain gorilla eyes

 Gondwana Featured in LA Times

-Gondwana Ecotours has been featured by the LA Times for our Gorilla Trekking Trip in Rwanda.
+Gondwana Ecotours has been featured by the LA Times (and other notable publications) for our Gorilla Trekking Trip in Rwanda.
 Writer Rosemary McClure mentions that a highlight of the trip is “All hikes are led by gorilla conservationists,” and this small group trip is kept to 12 guests.
 Guided by experts, this creates an intimate opportunity for travelers to see the critically endangered mountain gorillas and explore Rwanda’s natural beauty.

 Mountain Gorilla Trekking Rwanda Mountain Gorilla in Rwanda Chowing Down